-You Shall Call His Name Immanuel
+You Shall Call His Name “Immanuel”

 Who is the son named “Immanuel” in the prophecy?
 In the scroll of Isaiah, the name “Immanuel” appears only twice: in Isa 7:14 and Isa 8:8.
 In the Apostolic Writings, it appears only once in the Gospel of Matthew referring to the Messiah but only as a reference to Isaiah.
 And if it was prophesied in Isaiah, why was another name given in Matthew: “Yeshua”?
 And which of them is his name?
 And once given in Matthew it has never been mentioned again in the Apostolic Writings.
 Why?
+We read from the prophecy in Isaiah thus,

-Therefore the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
+Therefore, the Lord himself shall give you a sign; Behold, a virgin shall conceive, and bear a son, and shall call his name Immanuel.
 (Isa 7:14 KJV)

 It is critical to the meaning of the text of Isa 7:14 to understand where the second person pronoun “you” is used as masculine or feminine singular and masculine or feminine plural.